Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: The unconstrained problem in

-However the equivalence between Mountain Pass solutions and least energy solutions is shown for $s\in(1/2,1)$, while it is yet an open problem for $s\in(0,1/2]$ under the assuptions (f1)--(f3).
-In \cite{Byeon}, this equivalence is established under the same regularity assumption of Proposition 2.1, namely $f\in C^{0,\alpha}(\R^N)$ for some $\alpha\in (1-2s,1)$.
+However the equivalence between Mountain Pass solutions and least energy solutions is shown for $s\in(1/2,1)$, while it is yet an open problem for $s\in(0,1/2]$ under the assumptions (f1)--(f3).
+In \cite{BKS}, this equivalence is established under the same regularity assumption of Proposition 2.1, namely $f\in C^{0,\alpha}(\R^N)$ for some $\alpha\in (1-2s,1)$.
 In the following sections, in contrast, we will show that under $L^2$ constraint least energy solutions have Mountain Pass characterization.
-See Remark \ref{R64}.
+See Proposition \ref{minimizing}.

-\section{Lagrange formulation and geometry of ${\mathcal I}(\lambda,u)$}
+\section{Lagrange formulation and geometry of $\mc{I}(\lambda,u)$}

 We come back to the constrained case and we consider the Lagrange formulation of the problem \eqref{problem} in the space of radially symmetric functions $H_r^s(\R^N)$.
-Namely, we seek for critical points of the functional ${\mathcal I}: \R \times H^s_r(\R^N) \to \R$ defined in $(\ref{functlag})$, namely
+Namely, we seek for critical points of the functional $\mc{I}: \R \times H^s_r(\R^N) \to \R$ defined in \eqref{functlag}, i.e.

-Under the assumption (g1)--(g3), it is standard to prove that ${\mathcal I}(\lambda,u)$ is $C^1$ in the product space $\R \times H^s_r(\R^N)$.
+Under the assumption (g1)--(g3), it is standard to prove that $\mc{I}$ is $C^1$ in the product space $\R \times H^s_r(\R^N)$.

 It is immediate to recognize that for any $m >0$